Rudd-O/qubes-vpn/README.md

 ## Usage

 Attach as many ProxyVMs and AppVMs to the VPN VM as you desire.
+As you start them, the VPN VM will start up automatically, and it will notify you (on the notification area) that a connection has been established, as well as which route and DNS servers are being used.
+When the connection is lost, traffic will be automatically blackholed to protect your privacy, and you will be notified of that event.

 Since the VPN VM is a ProxyVM, the firewall rules on AppVMs attached to it should work fine.